jkomoros/boardgame/server/static/src/ARCHITECTURE.md

 and transparent, so as the component animates back to 0 state it's visually clear which stack the component went to in general, but not where in the component it went.

-*TODO*: Describe how the server decides where animations MAY be, but it's up to the client to figure out where they actually are (choosing to combine some).

 *TODO*: Animation-coordinator during prepare and start animator, listens for events to be emitted that are `will-animate` and stores them in a map of id to bool.
 Then later when `animation-done` is received, it removes each one from the map.
 It's the component's responsibiltiy to only fire one `animation-done` when it's fully done.
 When the map has zero entries, it tells the game-view to fetch and render another state from the state manager.